OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 | [Office.context.document.settings.set(name, value);](https://docs.microsoft.com/javascript/api/office/office.settings?view=office-js#set-name--value-) | Settings are supported by content add-ins only |
 | [Office.EventType.DocumentSelectionChanged](https://docs.microsoft.com/javascript/api/office/office.documentselectionchangedeventargs?view=office-js) ||

-In general, you only use the common API to do something that isn't supported in the rich API.
-To learn more about using the common API, see the Office Add-ins [documentation](../overview/office-add-ins.md) and [reference](https://docs.microsoft.com/office/dev/add-ins/reference/javascript-api-for-office?view=office-js).
+In general, you only use the Common API to do something that isn't supported in the host-specific API.
+To learn more about using the Common API, see the Office Add-ins [documentation](../overview/office-add-ins.md) and [reference](../reference/javascript-api-for-office.md).

 <a name="om-diagram"></a>